oracle-quickstart/oci-hpc-images/ansible/README.md

    - (ansible_os_family == 'RedHat' and (ansible_distribution_major_version == '7' or ansible_distribution_major_version == '8')) or (ansible_distribution == 'Ubuntu' and ansible_distribution_major_version == '20')
 ```

-## How does the ansible and packer gel together?
+## How does the ansible and packer work together?
-It is a marriage from hell -
 The packer file uses build_options and build_groups to pass the ansible variables to the ansible playbook.
 - build_options - are the ansible variables to switch on / off packages
 - build_groups - are the ansible groups to run aka hpc v/s gpu